ICJIA/binary-cheat-sheet/README.md

 ## Overview

-This cheat sheet serves as a personal reference for understanding binary concepts in computing.
-It covers fundamental topics including:
+This project provides a detailed exploration of binary numbers, from basic concepts to advanced applications.
+It includes:

-- Binary number representation
+- Interactive code examples in JavaScript and Python
-- Bitwise operations
+- Visual explanations of binary operations
-- Binary to decimal/hex/octal conversions
+- Historical context and real-world applications
-- Endianness
+- Responsive design with dark/light mode support
-- Historical context
+- Accessible content structure

 ## Technical Details